LinShiwei/WeatherDemo/README.md

 ## Feature

-- [x] Current Day and five days weather information.
+- [x] Current Day and five-day weather information.
 - [x] Searching and adding city.
 - [x] Include all cities in China.
 - [x] Being able to support cities all over the world.